 In spite of these challenges, there is still a level of pride in the area which has a rich history.
 This is tempered by a degree of jaundice about promises of recovery and regeneration which come along periodically, but have failed to have any real traction for nearly four decades.

-It was therefore important that any approach in terms of the Connectivity Project engaging the local community
+It was therefore important that any approach in terms of the Connectivity Project engaging the local community was measured with targeted key achievable objectives that were seen as clearly beneficial to local people and their area.

 REFERENCES